 The following policies and procedures are being implemented to assess health status prior to entering our office and to report feeling sick.
 Every clinician should record her temperature on the morning of an appointment, review the CDC symptom checklist, and share that information with the client (via phone, email, etc.).
 The same is expected of the client.
 If this has not been done prior to the appointment, you will be asked to have your temperature taken upon arrival at the suite, which is not optimal.
 If either clinician or client has any concerns at all about health, they are expected to stay home and we will prioritize rescheduling.
-If either clinician or client is aware of exposure to someone with COVID-19, has any possible symptoms, or has recently visited a "hot spot", they are expected to remain home and an appointment can be made via telehealth or rescheduled once 14 days has elapsed if no symptoms emerge or a negative COVID-19 test is rendered after sufficient wait time (optimally 5 days post potential exposure).
+If either clinician or client is aware of exposure to someone with COVID-19, has any possible symptoms, or has recently visited a "hot spot" or group event, they are expected to remain home and an appointment can be made via telehealth or rescheduled once 14 days has elapsed if no symptoms emerge or a negative COVID-19 test is rendered after sufficient wait time (optimally 5 days post potential exposure).

-Masks are required at all times in suite 635 and are also required in the common areas of 1990 K. Clinicians and others may additionally choose to wear face shields.
+Appropriately fitted masks are required at all times in suite 635 and are also required in the common areas of 1990 K. Clinicians and others may additionally choose to wear face shields.

 Only one clinician will be in the office per day.
 There will never be more than one client in the office at the same time.
 We ask that if it is necessary to accompany the testing participant to the office that only one person remain in the waiting area.
 We will maintain 6+ feet space as best as possible in the assessment interaction, but all clients should know that there are likely brief intervals of closer contact (i.e. to retrieve/switch materials).
 Objects such as pencils, pens, computer and testing equipment, and other work tools will not be shared and will be cleaned and disinfected before being put away.
 Testing participants may be provided with a pointing implement to promote physical distance and will have ongoing access to sanitizer.

-Hand washing and sanitizing
+hand washing & sanitizing

 Our bathroom is shared and steps have been taken to make its use safer.
 Everyone is expected to wash hands for at least 20 seconds with soap and water upon arrival to the building and whenever it makes sense during the day.
-Hand-sanitizer dispensers have been installed in the building and are plentiful in our suite.
+Hand-sanitizer dispensers were installed in the building and are plentiful in our suite.

-Cleaning, disinfection, and ventilation
+cleaning, disinfection, ventilation

 Regular housekeeping practices have been amplified, including routine cleaning and disinfecting of work surfaces, equipment, and shared spaces such as restrooms and lobby areas.
 Frequent cleaning and disinfecting will be conducted by clinicians in high-touch areas such door handles, computers, copy machines, testing materials, etc. Our suite will continue to utilize its Germ Guardian True HEPA Filter Air Purifier and has added additional, similar systems.
-The building team has also made adjustments such that the maximum amount of fresh air is being brought into the workplace, air re-circulation is being limited and ventilation systems are being closely monitored.
+The building team has also made adjustments such that the maximum amount of fresh air is being brought into the workplace, air re-circulation is being limited, and ventilation systems are being closely monitored.
 Steps are also being taken to minimize air flow blowing across people.
 Toys, books, and most other shared materials have been removed from our waiting area.
 However, some handouts remain.
 We ask that you please take what you review home with you and to refrain from unnecessary touching of common items.

 Communicate.
 It might be hard, but we ask that anyone who later finds out that they were in close proximity to someone with COVID-19 or perhaps becomes symptomatic themselves, let us know.
 There’s no blame or shame.
 There is risk of preventable harm if you do not disclose.
 We will be transparent in the office, and ask the same of our clients.

 We closed our office as COVID-19 news hit because we care about individual/personal welfare and felt a deep commitment to the larger wellness of our community.
-Our single biggest job right now is to respect the guidelines and try to be brave, smart, and compassionate.
+Our single biggest job right now is to respect the guidelines and try to be patient, smart, and compassionate.

 We remain in regular contact with leaders in the assessment field, test publishers, and related colleagues to make decisions about best testing practices during this pandemic.
 We are offering a variety of options that are guided by client best interest, research data, and safety first!
 If you have any questions at all, please ask!
 Public health officials advise that there are still many unknowns with regard to COVID-19.
 Talking and planning together is key.